-For example, Drill Press Operators need abilities such as near vision, arm-hand steadiness, and control precision in order to perform their job at a high level.
+For example, Drill Press Operators need abilities such as arm-hand steadiness, control precision, and near vision in order to perform their job at a high level.
 The list below shows several important abilities for Drill Press Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Drill Press Operators frequently use skills like operations monitoring, operation and control, and monitoring to perform their job effectively.
+Drill Press Operators frequently use skills like operations monitoring, monitoring, and operation and control to perform their job effectively.
 The list below shows several critical skills for Drill Press Operators, ranked by their relative importance.